chrisjd20/rsatool3/README.md

 # rsatool3

 ## Description
-python 3 script to recover / generate a RSA private key given the two prime numbers used (p, q) OR  or the modulus and private exponent used (n, d).
+python 3 script to recover / generate a RSA private key given the two prime numbers used (p, q) OR the modulus and private exponent used (n, d).

 Original credits to the script author found here https://github.com/ius/rsatool

 Problem I had with it was it was very old and used python2 so I made a more modern python 3 version.
-Also minro problem in it that required downgrading to `pyasn1==0.4.5`.
+Also minor problem in it that required downgrading to `pyasn1==0.4.5`.

 Anyways, this should fix those minor issues.

-**Tested on python 3.6.
-3.7 and 3.8**
+**Tested on python 3.6, 3.7, and 3.8**

 **Tested on Ubuntu 18.04 and 20.04**